pHaeusler/givens_layers/README.md

 Givens rotations parameterize $SO(n)$ with $\frac{n(n-1)}{2}$ angles, each tied to a pair of dimensions.

 The number of angles is due to the number of unique pairs of dimensions in an $n$-dimensional space.
+You can also think of this as the number of planes, where two dimensions (or basis vectors) define a plane.

 A Givens rotation is a 2d rotation matrix, positioned at specific $ij$ indices within a larger ($n \times n$) identity matrix.